mooncoincore/wallet/README.md

 ## Mooncoin Core 0.13.9-segwit

-*The first cryptocurrency to implement the BalloonHash password hashing function*

 * Hardfork to new codebase occurs at block 1,250,000, however Mooncoin 0.10 and 0.13 wallets will be compatible until this point.

-* PoW algorithm will switch from Scrypt to BalloonHash (https://github.com/henrycg/balloon).
+* PoW algorithm is Scrypt.

 * Block retarget algorithm will switch to DUAL_KGW3 with Bitsend timeout; after which diff will lower dynamically if a block has not been found after 60 minutes.